Kim So-hee (actress)

 Kim So-hee is a South Korean actress and model known for her roles in movies such as The Truth Beneath, and in dramas such as Sweet Revenge 2 and Solomon's Perjury.

-Biography and career
+Early life and career

 Kim So-hee is a South Korean actress.
 She was born on January 10, 2000, in Daegu, South Korea.
 She made her first acting debut in the 2016 film The Truth Beneath and then in the same year, she also appeared in the television drama Solomon's Perjury as Kim Soo-hee.